UAE launches global competition for sustainability-focused tech start-ups

 PHOTO

-- All participating start-ups will be able to pitch their technologies and connect with investors and experts during the competition.

-- Competition launched in the run-up to COP28 as part of MoIAT’s efforts to drive sustainable economic development.

-Abu Dhabi, UAE: In line with UAE Net Zero 2050 and the UAE’s direction towards sustainable economic development and industrial decarbonization, the Ministry of the Industry and Advanced Technology is hosting high potential technology start-ups with a focus on sustainability and decarbonization to participate in a start-up competition launched ahead of COP28.
+ABU DHABI: In line with UAE Net Zero 2050 and the UAE’s direction towards sustainable economic development and industrial decarbonisation, the Ministry of the Industry and Advanced Technology (MoIAT) is hosting high potential technology start-ups with a focus on sustainability and decarbonisation to participate in a start-up competition launched ahead of COP28.

 The Ministry created the Make it in the Emirates Start-up Competition to provide technology start-ups with a platform where they can meet investors and network with policy makers and industry partners.